The Battle of Honey Springs

 Realizing he could no longer hold his position north of Elk Creek, Cooper ordered his Confederate forces to remove the artillery, vigorously defend the bridge across the creek, and stand firm on the south bank of the stream.
 They made several determined efforts to hold the bridge, but finally superior Federal firepower prevailed.
 Many Texans died holding the bridge long enough to move the Confederate artillery across it.
 As the Federals poured across the bridge and the fords of Elk Creek and onto the prairies beyond, the Confederates were in orderly retreat for about a mile and a half down the Texas Road to Honey Springs Depot.
 Here a final but effective stand was made, mainly by the reserve Choctaw and Chickasaw Regiment and the two squadrons of Texas cavalry, giving the Confederates time to evacuate virtually all of their forces, artillery, and baggage train.
 All buildings and supplies at Honey Springs were fired by the retreating Confederates; the Federals arrived soon enough to extinguish some of the flames and save quantities of bacon, dried beef, flour, sorghum, and salt.

-By 2:00 p.m., the battle was over--four hours after it began.
-The Confederates moved east from the battlefield and at about 4:00 p.m. joined Brigadier General Cabell's 3,000-man force en route with four mountain howitzers from Fort Smith, about 50 miles distant.
+By 2 pm, the battle was over—four hours after it began.
+The Confederates moved east from the battlefield and at about 4 pm. joined Brigadier General Cabell's 3,000-man force en route with four mountain howitzers from Fort Smith, about 50 miles distant.
 If Cabell had arrived in time for the battle, the Federals would likely have lost.
 Cooper attributed his defeat not only to inferior ammunition and superior Federal arms, but also to the lack of Cabell's reinforcements.
 Blunt decided not to pursue the Confederates because his men and horses were fatigued and his ammunition was almost exhausted.
 Still suffering from an intense fever that forced him to go to bed, he ordered his forces to bivouac for the night on the battlefield, treat the wounded, and bury the dead, including the Confederates.
 Late on the day following the battle, Blunt directed his forces to return to Fort Gibson.

 Cooper reported his losses as 134 killed and wounded, with 47 taken prisoner.
-He maintained the Federal killed and wounded exceeded 200.
-Blunt reported his losses as 17 killed and 60 wounded.
+He maintained the Federal killed and wounded exceeded two hundred.
+Blunt reported his losses as seventeen killed and sixty wounded.
 He said he buried 150 Confederates, wounded 400 of their men, and took 77 prisoners.
 The exact numbers will never be known.
 Cooper afterwards sent a letter of appreciation to Blunt for his burial of the Confederate dead.
 Their unmarked graves may still be in the Honey Springs area.
 The bodies of the Federal dead were later reinterred in the Fort Gibson National Cemetery.

 The Battle of Honey Springs was in both size and importance the Gettysburg of the Civil War in Indian Territory, for it marked the climax of massed Confederate military resistance and opened the way for the capture of Fort Smith and much of Arkansas.
 Perhaps, in terms of results, Honey Springs was the Gettysburg of the Trans-Mississippi West.
 It is significant also because it was one of the earliest engagements of the Civil War in which blacks proved their qualities as fighting men.
 General Blunt heaped praise on the blacks who fought with him at Honey Springs.
 He said of them in his official report on the battle: "The First Kansas (colored) particularly distinguished itself; they fought like veterans, and preserved their line unbroken throughout the engagement.
 Their coolness and bravery I have never seen surpassed; they were in the hottest of the fight, and opposed to Texas troops twice their number, whom they completely routed.
 One Texas regiment (the 20th Cavalry) that fought against them went into the fight with 300 men and came out with only sixty."
 The fateful attack by blacks at Fort Wagoner, South Carolina, under the command of Robert Gould Shaw, occurred only one day after the battle of Honey Springs.

-*This article, in a slightly different form, appeared in the Winter, 1970-71 issue of Oklahoma Today" [note from original document].
+*This article, in a slightly different form, appeared in the Winter 1970–71 issue of Oklahoma Today.